Over 25 years online!

 Film Music Webinars

-To inquire about scheduling any of these five webinars for your group,
+To ask about scheduling any of these 5 webinars about film scores and songs for your group,

 This special online webinar includes a discussion of the Oscar-winning screenplay